The Waterloo University uses virtual reality environments to test the impact of city densification on the mood.

 Smarter cities are threatened by broadband monopolies, warns Christian Wictorin.
 We need to liberate our network infrastructure.

-Countless reports have talked up the drastic changes that will result from this disruptive technology.
 Lauren Isaac pours sugar in the tank of some of the more common misconceptions.